NRSP_TEMP_12: Building Integrated Research Networks to Advance the Conduct and Application of Science with Urban Communities

 Priority Established by ESCOP/ESS

 This project aligns directly with national priorities identified by agInnovation and the ESCOP Science and Technology Committee (STC).
-The ESCOP Science Roadmap highlights the need for research support activities that advance agricultural science by addressing cross-cutting challenges such as sustainable production, resilient ecosystems, climate adaptation, water and soil stewardship, and stakeholder engagement.
-NRSP12 IRNs address issues related to Climate Change and Resilient Ecosystems (P1), Water Resilience (P2), Sustainable Food Systems (P3), Resilient Lands (P4), and Human Health and Nutrition (P5) through their focus on urban agricultural systems and the urban ecosystem, which serve as critical frontlines for food, energy, and water systems.
+The ESCOP Science [21] and Land-grant University [22] and National Climate Change [23] roadmaps highlight the need for research support activities that advance agricultural science by addressing cross-cutting challenges such as sustainable production, resilient ecosystems, climate adaptation, water and soil stewardship, and stakeholder engagement.
+NRSP12 IRNs address priority issues related to Climate Change and Resilient Ecosystems (P1), Water Resilience (P2), Sustainable Food Systems (P3), Resilient Lands (P4), and Human Health and Nutrition (P5) through their focus on urban agricultural systems and ecosystem services.

 IRN Research Priority Areas

-This research network focuses on three interconnected research priority areas that are critical for urban systems science and well suited for a collaborative, multi-state approach.
-Each IRN addresses a recognized knowledge gap and opportunity where a national effort can accelerate discovery and application across scales within the ESCOP Science Roadmap framework.
+NRSP12 IRNs focus on three research priority areas that are critical for urban agricultural and ecosystem science and are well suited to a collaborative, multi-state approach.
+Each IRN will support opportunities where a national effort can accelerate discovery and application across new ideas and knowledge scales within AgInnovation priorities.

-FEW trade-offs (P1, P3, P4, P5): Quantifying energy, water, labor, and yield trade-offs among indoor, rooftop, agrivoltaics, soil-based, and other types of urban agriculture systems; and analyzing the connections between urban food production and regional agriculture systems to enhance resilience under climate and supply-chain stress.
+- FEW trade-offs (P1, P3, P4, P5): What types of energy, water, labor, and yield trade-offs exist among indoor, rooftop, agrivoltaics, soil-based, and other types of urban agriculture systems?
+What connections exist between urban food production and regional agriculture systems to enhance resilience under climate and supply-chain stress?

 2. Nature-Based Solutions (NbS) and Ecosystem Services

-Unintended consequences and trade-offs (P1, P2, P4, P5).
-Developing cross-site protocols to study potential unintended impacts of urban greening (e.g., does installing bioswales in a community lead to any displacement (gentrification) effects?) to maximize societal benefits and minimize inequities.
+- Unintended consequences and trade-offs (P1, P2, P4, P5).
+Developing cross-site protocols to study potential unintended impacts of urban greening (e.g., does installing bioswales in a community lead to any displacement to maximize societal benefits and minimize inequities?).

 3. Urban Soils and Anthropogenic Landscapes

-At the most local scale, NRSP12 explores how novel urban soils—often disturbed or manufactured, composed of fill, construction debris, and legacy contamination—affect our urban community’s health, infrastructure, agricultural, and ecosystem security [30] [31] [32] [33].
-These soils are frequently used to support urban food production and green infrastructure initiatives; however, their properties in this regard remain poorly understood [34] Understanding and improving these soils is crucial for maintaining environmental health, sustaining food production, and promoting sustainable urban design.
+Urban soils are often disturbed or manufactured, composed of fill, construction debris, and legacy contamination affect our urban community’s health, infrastructure, agricultural, and ecosystem security [33] [34] [35] [36].
+Yet these soils are frequently used to support urban food production and green infrastructure initiatives [37].
+Understanding and improving these soils is crucial for maintaining environmental health, sustaining food production, and promoting sustainable urban design.

-Soil Contamination and Community Health (P3, P4, P5): How do legacy pollutants and emerging contaminants in urban soils influence crop nutrient quality and human health risks, and what remediation strategies can balance food production with soil ecosystem integrity?
-The advancement of soil remediation techniques and technologies to mitigate and adapt to urban soil contamination, along with improving our understanding of the ecology and behavior of specific contaminants (e.g. lead, PFAS, and microplastics).
+- Soil Contamination and Community Health (P3, P4, P5): How do legacy pollutants and emerging contaminants in urban soils influence crop nutrient quality?
+What remediation strategies can balance food production with soil ecosystem integrity?
+What is the impact of specific contaminants in urban soils on humans and the environment (e.g. lead, PFAS, and microplastics)?

-Soil-Ecosystem Links (P1, P3, P4, P5): How does soil microbial diversity in urban agricultural sites affect nutrient cycling, carbon sequestration, and resilience to climate stressors, and what design interventions can enhance these ecosystem services?
+- Soil-Ecosystem Links (P1, P3, P4, P5): How does soil microbial diversity in urban agricultural and NbS sites affect nutrient cycling, carbon sequestration, and resilience to climate stressors, and what design interventions can enhance these ecosystem services?

 Relevance to Stakeholders